DIY Floor Cleaners Put to the Test

 When mopped onto tile, laminate and vinyl, it’s hard to say whether the vinegar added much cleaning power over plain warm water.
 However, when I sponged-scrubbed some dirty grout on the tile floor, the vinegar solution was slightly better than water alone.
-Vinegar and water is reported to have no ill effects on hardwood floors, and my test seemed to support this.
+A vinegar and water mix is reported to have no ill effects on hardwood floors, which my test seemed to support.
 However, with polyurethane, there’s little need for cleaning solutions, so I will stick with a towel dampened with plain water—and my belief that the less stuff you can use on wood floors the better.

 1 part water